jake-knerr/chess/README.md

 - **Use only lowercase letters, numbers, and hyphens.**
 - **The first character of a filename is a letter.**
-- **Use kebab-case to separate words.**
+- **Use train-case to separate words.**

+Use descriptive names.

 > Why?
-Alphanumeric file names ensure the widest compatibility.
+Alphanumeric file names ensure the widest compatibility and is simple.

-> Why kebab-case and no underscores?
+> Why train-case and no underscores?
 Underlined filenames and links can obscure the underscore, making it easy to miss.

 ```
 # avoid